-Since the two lines are coinciding to each other, hence, there could be no intercept difference between them.
+When two lines are coinciding to each other, then there could be no intercept difference between them.

-Because if we put ‘y’ on Left-hand side and the rest of the equation on Right-hand side, then we get;
+Because if we put ‘y’ on the Left-hand side and the rest of the equation on the Right-hand side, then we get;

 First Line: y = 2 – x …… (1)